 Be yourself.
 Everyone else is already taken.

 And since I didn’t write an introduction when I started this blog, please let me introduce myself!
 My name is Stefania, but only acquaintances and my former teachers call me so.
 My friends and family call me Nia (this is my nickname since I was a couple years old).
-I’m currently 26 years old (I’m a Libra in case you were wondering), I have a height of 174 cm, I was born and raised in Bucharest, however I have Greek and Polish origins from my mom’s side.
+I’m currently 26 years old (I’m a Libra in case you were wondering), I have a height of 174 cm and I was born & raised in Bucharest.

 I was a B-/C+ student in elementary school and high school, yet in Uni (I studied American Studies and German inside the Faculty of Foreign Languages and Literatures) I was among the best in my class and had free tuition.
 My favorite subjects were American Culture, Mass-Media, Film Studies, American Literature… Before college I used to hate reading and I admit that I read only a few of the mandatory elementary school and high school readings, however in college I read most of the mandatory books and I loved them (my favorite was The Great Gatsby).